 To get a perfect design on a garment, it is equally important that you align it properly on the platen of a heat press.
 To ensure proper alignment of a garment, you should position it in line of the backbone of a heat press machine.
 Start a printing job only after you are done with alignment of your garment or you might end up getting a misplaced print.

-Using heat press printing on synthetic fabric of a garment can cause the dye of the fabric to spoil the design.
-The issue occurs due to higher temperature of heat press printing that causes the dye of the garment to turn into gas and come into contact with ink of the design which in turn ruins the entire design.
+Using heat press printing on the synthetic fabric of a garment can cause the dye of the fabric to spoil the design.
+The issue occurs due to the higher temperature of heat press printing that causes the dye of the garment to turn into gas and come into contact with the ink of the design which in turn ruins the entire design.

 9. Not Concentrating On Your Job

 Heat press printing is a demanding job that involves different tasks.
 You need to create artwork.
 You need to transfer artwork on transfer paper.
 You need to configure your machine.
 And you have to reset everything for the next job.
 So there is too much work to do and any distraction can badly affect your job.